rishabagg/rishabagg/README.md

 • Parallel Libraries: Apache Spark.
 • Additional Concepts: Jenkins, Git, JIRA, AWS

-I am a lifetime learner, tech-enthusiast who loves making life simpler through technology.

-I did my bachelors from Thapar University, India in year 2020 and since then i have worked for 2 major software companies : 1) Amdocs 2) Logichub
+Driven by curiosity, I am a lifetime learner and a tech-enthusiast.
+I'm always on the lookout for opportunities to use technology to simplify life and create impactful solutions.
+My foundational years in the tech world began with a bachelor's degree from Thapar University, India, in 2020.
+Since then, I've had the privilege to work with two major software firms: 1) Amdocs 2) LogicHub, and most recently, Amazon.